Sending-Out Specimens to Other HA Hospital

 Gastrin, serum

-Clotted blood tube, 4 mL, on ice.
+Serum (clotted blood, no gel), 4 mL, on ice.

 Fasting sample is required (H2-blockers should be stopped for 72 Hr and proton pump inhibitors for 2 weeks prior to blood taking).